Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 - Keep your marketing SMS tool for what it does best: promotional messaging and lifecycle automation.

-Everything in this section also applies if you’re comparing Return Signals vs Zendesk or Return Signals vs Intercom.
+Everything in this section also applies if you’re comparing Signals vs Zendesk or Signals vs Intercom.
 These are helpdesks: they manage inbound support.
-Return Signals builds a proactive relationship with every customer, starting right after delivery.
+Signals builds a proactive relationship with every customer, starting right after delivery.

 What helpdesks are great at